-I’ve come to learn one very important lesson that will answer every question you every ask God when you don’t understand.
-God’s answer is never no. Instead he always responds with 1 of 3 answers – yes, wait, or I have something better in store for you.
-And WOW did he ever.
+I’ve come to learn one very important lesson that will answer every question you ever ask God when you don’t understand.
+God’s answer is never no. Instead, he always responds with 1 of 3 answers – yes, wait, or I have something better in store for you.
+And WOW, did he ever.
 But yet, he also picked something for us that requires us to continue to walk the path by faith and not sight.

-When my husband’s calling came to be a teacher we knew once thing for sure – I was now the primary bread winner, which was and sometimes is still scary.
-Like I said, everyday we have to wake up and believe that we will be provided for because let me be honestly this home remodel was decision made with wisdom but was not cheap.
+When my husband’s calling came to be a teacher, we knew one thing for sure – I was now the primary breadwinner, which was and sometimes is still scary.
+Like I said, every day we have to wake up and believe that we will be provided for because let me be honestly this home remodel was decision made with wisdom but was not cheap.
 So on that note, let me proudly share my new home!

 My hope for the rest of this article is that you will gather inspiration for your own homes and hopefully it will give you an idea of how to accomplish it!

 Renovation Project List

 Here is a breakdown of all the projects we had done listed out by the work we did verse what contractors had to do to follow code etc.

 - Demo 1 bedroom to convert to loft

 - New paint (yes, everywhere my arms still hurt)